happyprime/hosting-scripts/README.md

 5. Transfer the database locally with `scp`.
 6. Sync the daily database backup directory with B2.

+## wp-content backup

+`npm run backup:files` is used to:

+1. Create a daily content backup directory.
+2. Loop through configured sites.
+3. Compress each site's `wp-content` directory into a tar file.
+4. Transfer the files locally with `scp`.

+This command runs a full backup for each site and does not handle incremental changes.
+This will result in a *lot* of data transfer.

 ## WordPress core, plugin, and theme version checks

 `npm run check:updates` is used to: